-If you would like your own private tour of a family run organic winery, taste some of their fine wines and fresh Tuscan food click here for more information and the latest deals.
+If you would like your own private tour of a family-run organic winery, and taste some of their fine wines and fresh Tuscan food click here for more information and the latest deals.

 Learn About San Gimignano’s Saffron

-San Gimignano was also known for its agricultural products especially saffron that was used in cooking and in dyeing cloth.
+San Gimignano was also known for its agricultural products, especially saffron which was used in cooking and in dyeing cloth.

 If you wander from the centre of San Gimignano down the hill you will eventually come across the Aqueducts.
 It is a nice walk from there up the cobblestoned path back to the main Plaza.

 Where should you stay in San Gimignano?
 It is probably a good idea to book a hotel after you have had a few glasses of the Vernaccia and you are driving.